 Unity is available on itopia CloudApps Classroom in early access state.
 The application is made available to classes but the best practices and full compatibility with the platform is still under development.
 While it may not be fully compatible with your teaching curriculum at this time, itopia values your feedback in validating and improving your experience with early access CloudApps.

-If the approaches below are not working for you, or if you have any direct feedback, please use the form in the link below to provide feedback.
+If the approaches below are not working for you, or if you have any direct feedback, please use this form to provide feedback.

 Unity is a cross-platform game engine that is used for developing video games, simulations, and other interactive content.
 It was developed by Unity Technologies and was first released in 2005.